Guardsquare/android-insecure-tls-demo/README.md

 This script takes care of several things:

 1. The Android emulator will be booted and a web interface to interact with it is made available on https://localhost (Note that the website uses a self-signed certificate).
+Login with username `user` and password `pass`.
+Then you should see the emulator screen, with which you can interact using your mouse.
 2. In the meantime, the example app is compiled and once the emulator is fully booted up it is installed and launched automatically.
 3. Once the app is running, a bash shell is opened on the attacker container so that you can interactively